 Because plastic is made from fossil fuels that doesn’t decompose but ends up in landfills breaking down into micro plastic that make ways down the drains, into the environment and oceans.
 Plastic harms wildlife by entangling them and through ingestion.
 We then eat marine life, water from oceans and inhale plastic which is also bad for our health.
 It’s important to reduce our waste to help save the oceans and the entire ecosystem.

 Everything we do is interconnected to each other.

 Going zero waste also has significant health benefits.
 There are lots of the allergens, irritants, solvents and chemicals that exist in household products like detergents, cleaning products and dyes, that damage skin and affect the central nervous system.
 I’m not going to go into detail about the bad things in our everyday products.

 The philosophy of Zero Wasting:

 Based on the R’ Philosophy of Zero Waste.

 Rethinking and Precycling: this involves changing the way we think towards living.
 That we can make a difference.
 Every small thing counts.
-We rethink and prepare before going out to do purchases what we need exactly.
-How to affects our home and what we bring into the home.
+We rethink and prepare before going out to purchase what we need.
+How it affects our home and what we bring into our home.
 How they are economical and nontoxic.
-What will we do about it.

 Refusing plastic and those negatives into our homes.
 Refuse things we don’t need or things that are not Zero Waste.
 Refusing to be swayed and refusing to give up.